ayemitibo/sport/README.md

 # Todo

-Change Transition and also write more tests both end to end(cypress) and units test
+Change Transition and also write more units test

+Use Tailwind jit mode